 The best installers can be found by searching online although it may be difficult to identify those with the most experience and expertise.
 This is mainly because a sole trader can have a nice website with claims of excellence and a highly experienced and qualified installer may have a fairly boring website.

-The most effective way to find the top UK MCS accredited installers is by using a well supported solar specialist website such as this one.
-These websites are run by teams of solar panel information and review specialists that can provide unbiased reviews on solar panels and UK MCS accredited suppliers/installers.
+The most effective way to find the top UK MCS accredited installers is by using a solar specialist website such as this one.
+Just complete the form at the top of the page and we'll put you in touch with a qualified local supplier who can provide you with a free bespoke quote.